georg-wenzel/prodiga-IoT/README.md

 ### docs
 Contains all project documentation, such as timesheets, the concept description and the test script
-- `Konzeptbeschreibung - Final.pdf`: Final version of the projects concept document.
+- `Konzeptbeschreibung.pdf`: Final version of the projects concept document.
 - Timesheets: Contains the students' timesheets.
-- `Testdrehbuch - Final.pdf`: Final version of the test script
+- `Testdrehbuch.pdf`: Final version of the test script

 ### scripts